Ensembl/fuse8/README.md

 * Read/Write locking for file locks
 * hit log.
 * better lru
+* record time spent with locks
+* restart wrapper
+* "brutal" unmount option to get out of pickle of last run
+* more hardwired places to look for config, and use command line

 Following will be fixed at some point, but probably post initial deployment: